asj9469/asj9469/README.md

     }

     //Enjoys to program tools that solve practical matters
-    //Passionate in problem solving and devising efficient solutions }
+    //Loves problem solving and devising efficient solutions
+    //Passionate about task management and organization methods

+}
 ~~~
 <!-- <details> -->